bors-ng/bors-ng/README.md

 - `ELIXIR_VERSION` can be set as a build-time argument.
 Its default value is defined in the [Dockerfile](Dockerfile).
 - `ALLOW_PRIVATE_REPOS` must be set at both build and run times to take effect.
 It is set to ` true` by default.
-- `DATABASE_URL` *must* contain the database port, as it will be used at container startup to wait until the database is reachable.
+- `DATABASE_URL` _must_ contain the database port, as it will be used at container startup to wait until the database is reachable.
 [The format is documented here](https://hexdocs.pm/ecto/Ecto.Repo.html#module-urls).
+For using MySQL in the docker image, use a mysql scheme url: `-e DATABASE_URL="mysql://root:<secret>@db:3306/bors_ng"` in conjunction with `BORS_DATABASE=mysql`
 - `DATABASE_TIMEOUT` may be set higher than the default of `15_000`(ms).
 This may be necessary with repositories with a very large amount of members.
 - `DATABASE_PREPARE_MODE` can be set to to `unnamed` to disable prepared statements, [which is necessary when using a transaction/statement pooler, like pgbouncer](https://github.com/elixir-ecto/postgrex#pgbouncer).
 It is set to `named` by default.
+- `BORS_DATABASE` can be set to `mysql` to switch the Docker container to MySQL
 - The database schema will be automatically created and migrated at container startup, unless the ` DATABASE_AUTO_MIGRATE` env. var. is set to `false`.
 Make that change if the database state is managed externally, or if you are using a database that cannot safely handle concurrent schema changes (such as older MariaDB/MySQL versions).
 - Database migrations can be manually applied from a container using the `migrate` release command.
 Example: